igrishaev/teleward/README.md

 To protect your Telegram channels from spam, obviously.
 Modern spammers are
 smart: they don't use standard bots.
 Instead, they register ordinary accounts and automate them with Selenium + web-version of Telegram (that's my guess).
 Personally, I found Shieldy and other bots useless when dealing with such kind of spammers.
-This bot aims the goal to finish that mess.
+This project aims the goal to finish that mess.

-Another reason I opened this project for is to try my skills in developing Clojure applications with GraalVM.
-Binary applications built with Clojure are
-nice: they are fast, and they don't need installing JDK.
+Another reason I opened Teleward for is to try my skills in developing Clojure applications with GraalVM.
+Binary applications are nice: they are fast, and they don't need installing JDK.
 At the same time, they're are still Clojure: REPL is here, and that's amazing.

 ## Features